godotengine/godot-docs/tutorials/editor/game_embedding.rst

 - **Keep Aspect Ratio:** The viewport size stretches to match the game window size, but always follows the aspect ratio defined by the ``width / height`` as configured in the Project Settings.
-- **Stretch to Fit**: The viewport size stretches to match the game window size, and may use an aspect ratio different than the one defined by the ``width / height`` as configured in the Project Settings.
+- **Stretch to Fit:** The viewport size stretches to match the game window size, and may use an aspect ratio different than the one defined by the ``width / height`` as configured in the Project Settings.
 This matches the behavior when game embedding is disabled.

-These options have no effect when game embedding is disabled.

 Features
 --------